armada-ths/old.armada.nu/README.md

 npm start
 ```

 When developing locally you will not have access to the Admin panel.
 For this reason we have a separate environment to test the CMS in.
+The branch webtest is meant to be this environment and netlify can deploy that branch to another subdomain.

 ## Build for production
 To build for production there is a script available through phonemic.
 This can be run manually to create a production ready site.
+If you deploy through netlify, you only need to provide this command once in when creating the netlify site.

 ```sh
 npm run build